Skip Navigation

 A disastrous fire in 1977 gutted the interior.
 An ambitious restoration programme was embarked upon, much has been achieved and the programme continues.

-The outbuildings house the Visitor Centre including the Shop, cafe and outlets.
+The outbuildings house the Visitor Centre including the gift shop, cafe and outlets.

 The Main Park Office and reception are in the main castle building.

-The Entrance Hallway and Staircase Hall is open to the public (although with limited views of the main staircase as ongoing repair works are taking place).
+The Entrance Hallway and Staircase Hall is open to the public.

 The Library, Dining Room and Drawing Room are now used for a variety of events.